overhide/remotestorage-tutorial/README.md

 ```

 <p align = "center">2-iaps.html :: lines 140-147</p><br/>

-The `'pay2myapp-appsell-sku-clicked` event comes from the https://pay2my.app widgets, which are the same widgets providing authentication and authorization in our [@test.rs.overhide.io](https://test.rs.overhide.io) server earlier.
+The `'pay2myapp-appsell-sku-clicked` event comes from the https://pay2my.app widgets, which are the same widgets providing authentication and authorization in our <a target="_blank" href="https://test.rs.overhide.io">@test.rs.overhide.io</a> server earlier.

-> The `pay2myapp-appsell-sku-clicked` event is documented as part of the [pay2myapp-appsell](https://github.com/overhide/pay2my.app#pay2myapp-appsell-) Web component.
+> The `pay2myapp-appsell-sku-clicked` event is documented as part of the <a target="_blank" href="https://github.com/overhide/pay2my.app#pay2myapp-appsell-">pay2myapp-appsell</a> Web component.